RamRamAndroid/Ubuntu-Touch-For-MI-A1/README.md

 # Unofficial-Ubuntu-Touch-For-MI-A1
 This is the unofficial port of ubuntu touch for the mi a1 that i made

+THIS IS ONLY A DEMO.
+NO BUGS ARE GOING TO BE PATCHED

 what works:-

 Rotation